Bubka/2FAuth-Docs/docs/getting-started/config/env-vars.md

 :::env-var-dl-wrapper

 Description
 :   The authentication log retention time, in days.
     Log entries older than that are automatically deleted.

+    !!!
+    Administrators can access authentication logs directly via the web app's user interface.
+These logs allow to audit user authentiction events.
+    !!!

 Default value
 :   `365`